New York (state)

-New York, also called New York State, (Note: To distinguish it from its largest city, New York City) is a state in the northeastern United States.
-Bordered by New England to the east, Canada to the north, and Pennsylvania and New Jersey to the south, its territory extends into both the Atlantic Ocean and the Great Lakes.
-(Note: The New England states bordering New York are Connecticut, Massachusetts, and Vermont.
-It also shares a maritime border with Rhode Island.
+New York, also called New York State, (Note: To distinguish it from its largest city, also called New York) is a state located in the Northeastern United States.
+Bordering New England to its east, Pennsylvania and New Jersey to the south, and Canada to its north, New York extends into both the Atlantic Ocean and the Great Lakes.
+(Note: New England states bordering New York are Connecticut, Massachusetts, and Vermont, and it shares a maritime border with Rhode Island.
 The Canadian province of Quebec is to the north, and Ontario to the northwest.
 Lake Ontario is to the north and Lake Erie to the west.
 The Atlantic Ocean touches Long Island in the extreme southeast part of the state.)
-New York is the fourth-most populous state in the United States, with nearly 20 million residents, and the 27th-largest state by area, with a total area of 54,556 sqmi.
+It is the fourth-most populous state in the United States, with over 20 million residents, and the 27th-largest state by area, with a total area of 54,556 sqmi.

 New York has a varied geography.
 The southeastern part of the state, known as Downstate, encompasses New York City, the most populous city in the United States; Long Island, with approximately 40% of the state's population, the nation's most populous island; and the cities, suburbs, and wealthy enclaves of the lower Hudson Valley.
 These areas are the center of the expansive New York metropolitan area and account for approximately two-thirds of the state's population.
 The larger Upstate area spreads from the Great Lakes to Lake Champlain and includes the Adirondack Mountains and the Catskill Mountains (part of the wider Appalachian Mountains).
 The east–west Mohawk River Valley bisects the more mountainous regions of Upstate and flows into the north–south Hudson River valley near the state capital of Albany.
-Western New York, home to the cities of Buffalo and Rochester, is part of the Great Lakes region and borders Lake Ontario and Lake Erie.
-Central New York is anchored by the city of Syracuse; between the central and western parts of the state, New York is prominently featured by the Finger Lakes, a popular tourist destination.
+Western New York, which is sometimes considered to be a separate region from the Upstate, is home to the cities of Buffalo and Rochester, and is part of the Great Lakes region, bordering Lake Ontario and Lake Erie.
+Central New York is anchored by the city of Syracuse; between the central and western parts of the state, the Finger Lakes are a prominent landmark and tourist destination.
 To the south, along the state border with Pennsylvania, the Southern Tier sits atop the Allegheny Plateau, representing some of the northernmost reaches of Appalachia.